nih-cfde/ReproToxTables/IDG/teratogens/README.md

 ## Used Drug Central to query FDA pregnancy X & D drugs, then SQL query to map drugs to genes
--smiles and names of active pharmaceutical ingredients (API) in those products.
+- smiles and names of active pharmaceutical ingredients (API) in those products.
--targets for those APIs, with a better potency than 1 uM -all SQL queries used to extract this data
+- targets for those APIs, with a better potency than 1 uM
+- all SQL queries used to extract this data

 ## Pull Placental Barrier drug list from this publication: [Here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8329444/)